Merch, POD, and You

 Printful cons:

-• While you can set up product templates, pushing them to the storefronts does also rely on any given storefront’s individual processes (for example, any items pushed to Etsy still require you go to Etsy and finalize the listing).
+• While you can set up product templates, pushing them to the storefronts does also rely on any given storefront’s individual processes (for example, any items pushed to Etsy still require you go to Etsy and finalize the listing, including any per-listing charges.
+Meanwhile Big Cartel just accepts the listing without any further work).

 • While there are no up-front costs for Printful, this doesn’t preclude any fees that the storefronts you integrate Printful with may charge.